Agile Engineering Initiative

-Welcome to the Agile Engineering program of the Agile Alliance
+Welcome to the Agile Engineering initiative of the Agile Alliance

 These Agile Engineering Tips should be: